Skip to main content

 Where Do I Vote?

-Because all voting in Oregon is done by mail-in ballots, there are no absentee ballots or polling places.
-There are, however, many ballot drop boxes to place your filled-out ballot.
+Because all voting in Oregon is done by mail, there are no absentee ballots or polling places.
+However, you can place your filled-out ballot in one of many ballot drop boxes.

 There are several ways to register to vote in Oregon.
 This includes registering: